bitwarden/helm-charts/charts/self-host/README.md

 - globalSettings__hibpApiKey
 - SA_PASSWORD (if using the Bitwarden SQL pod)
 - globalSettings__sqlServer__connectionString (if using your own SQL server)
+- globalSettings__mysql__connectionString (if using an external MySQL/MariaDB server)
+- globalSettings__postgreSql__connectionString (if using an external PostgreSQL server)

 Here we document the process of creating the secret using the command line.
 However, you can also use a CSI secret provider class, which we document an example of under "Installing the Azure Key Vault CSI Driver" later in this README.

 Examples of kubectl secret creation are provided below.
 One is for use with SQL deployed in a pod.
-The other is for usage with an external SQL server.
+The others are for usage with an external database server.

 - With included SQL pod